Kuruvi

-Kuruvi (Note: In Tamil, "Kuruvi" correctly means "sparrow", but it is also trade jargon for low-level contraband carriers.) is a 2008 Indian Tamil-language action drama film written and directed by Dharani.
+Kuruvi (Note: In Tamil, "Kuruvi" correctly means "sparrow", but it is also trade jargon for low-level contraband carriers.) is a 2008 Indian Tamil-language action thriller film written and directed by Dharani.
 It is produced by Udhayanidhi Stalin under Red Giant Movies.
 The film stars Vijay in the main lead role alongside Trisha, Suman, Vivek, Ashish Vidyarthi and Manivannan.
 It also marked Nivetha Thomas's Tamil debut as a child artist.

 Kuruvi was released on 3 May 2008 and completed a 150-day theatrical run.
 It was one of the highest grossing Tamil films of 2008 in the United Kingdom alone, collecting £263,919 or ₹3 crore.
 The film collected $1,018,120 or ₹9 crore at the overseas box office.
 In 2021, The film was re-released in Kerala.

-The American media caloed Vijay's titular Kuruvi an Indian Birdman.

 Plot

-Vetrivel Singamuthu, a Car Racer lives with his large family in Chennai.
-Velu's father Singamuthu had gone to Kadapa in Andhra Pradesh to work at a colliery and he never returned to Chennai, prompting Velu and his family to think that Singamuthu is dead.
-Velu learns that a Malaysia-based crime boss named Koccha owes his father a huge sum of money.
-Velu and his friend Aaps travel to Malaysia as Kuruvi, the trade jargon for low-level contraband carriers.
-Velu and Aaps come to Malaysia at a time when internal rivalry and problems are surfacing in Koccha's family.
+Vetrivel "Velu", a racer lives with his large family in Chennai.
+Velu's father, Singamuthu, had gone to Kadapa in Andhra Pradesh to work at a colliery and he never returned to Chennai, prompting Velu and his family to think that Singamuthu is dead.
+Velu learns that a Malaysia-based crime boss named Gocha owes his father a huge sum of money.
+Velu and his friend Aaps travel to Malaysia as Kuruvi (Courier), the trade jargon for low-level contraband carriers.
+Velu and Aaps come to Malaysia at a time when internal rivalry and problems are surfacing in Gocha's family.

-Koccha's younger sister Radhadevi A.K.A Devi has refused to marry Soori, the brother of Konda Reddy, Koccha's Kadapa-based business associate.
-Irritated and preoccupied, Koccha doesn't devote any time or attention to resolve Velu's problem.
-Velu is ill-treated and thrown out of Koccha's place without any help.
-Determined to return to India only after his father's issue is solved to his satisfaction, Velu conceals himself in Koccha's residence and steals a large diamond owned by Koccha, feeling that it would pay off his father's debt, and returns to India with Aaps.
+Gocha's younger sister, Radhadevi alias Devi, has refused to marry Soori, the brother of Konda Reddy, Gocha's Kadapa-based business associate.
+Irritated and preoccupied, Gocha doesn't devote any time or attention to resolve Velu's problem.
+Velu is ill-treated and thrown out of Gocha's place without any help.
+Determined to return to India only after his father's issue is solved to his satisfaction, Velu conceals himself in Gocha's residence and steals a large diamond owned by Gocha, feeling that it would pay off his father's debt, and returns to India with Aaps.
 Devi also follows Velu to India, having fallen in love with him, when Velu saves her from falling from a tall building during New Year's Eve.